actualbudget/actual/docs/schedules.md

 You can resolve this issue in one of two ways.

 1. Skip the next schedule by selecting the upcoming scheduled transaction and choosing the "Skip Scheduled Date" from the menu options.
-2. Accept the date doesn't match and leave it as is so the schedule doesn't prompt a second transaction.
+2. Accept that the date doesn't match and leave it as is so the schedule doesn't prompt a second transaction.

 ## Schedule options that are not supported